SoftwareEngineeringToolDemos/ICSE-2013-RADAR/README.md

 ***

 This repository contains information related to the tool **RADAR** presented at International Conference of Software Engineering, 2013.
-The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2486999).
+The tool was originally presented in [RADAR: A Tool for Debugging Regression Problems in C/C++ Software](http://dl.acm.org/citation.cfm?id=2486999).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:

 * [The Official Project Page](http://www.lta.disco.unimib.it/tools/bct/?q=node/7)
 * [Link to download the plugin]( http://www.lta.disco.unimib.it/downloads/eclipseUpdates/)
 * [A Video of the Tool](https://www.youtube.com/watch?v=DMGUgALG-yE)

+In this repository, for Refoqus you will find:
+* :x: Source code (not available)
+* :x: The original tool (not available)

 This repository was constructed by [Yashwanth Nallabothu](https://github.com/YashwanthAsh) and his team, under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 Thanks to Dr. Fabrizio Pastore and his colleagues for their help in establishing this repository.